<img height="1" width="1" src="https://www.facebook.com/tr?id=310789402672645&amp;ev=PageView &amp;noscript=1">

 ADHD, otherwise known as attention deficit/hyperactivity disorder, can affect both children and adults.
 It’s estimated that about 5 percent of children have ADHD as well as about 2.5 percent of adults.
-Adults with ADHD are often treated with medication, psychotherapy, or a combination of the two.
+Adults are often treated with ADHD medications, psychotherapy, or a combination of the two.

 But what can you do if you’d prefer not to take medication?
 In today’s age of “slapping a bandaid on it”, functional medicine can be a breath of fresh air, especially when faced with a chronic condition or disease.
 Read on to learn how functional medicine can potentially help you (or your child) cope with ADHD without the aid of medication.